kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

 Anyone can review a documentation pull request.
 Visit the [pull requests](https://github.com/kubernetes/website/pulls) section in the Kubernetes website repository to see open pull requests.

-Reviewing documentation pull requests is a great way to introduce yourself to contributing to the Kubernetes community.
+Reviewing documentation pull requests is a great way to introduce yourself to the Kubernetes community.
 It helps you learn the code base and build trust with other contributors.

 Before reviewing, it's a good idea to: